-- (i) AAVAS shall have the option of establishing a relationship with PEPs provided that: - (a) REs have in place appropriate risk management systems to determine whether the customer or the beneficial owner is a PEP; - (b) Reasonable measures are taken by the REs for establishing the source of funds/wealth; (c) The decision to open an account for a PEP is taken at senior level in accordance with the HFCs Customer Acceptance Policy; - (d) All Such Accounts are subjected to enhanced Monitoring on an on-going basis; - (e) in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, senior management's approval is obtained to continue the business relationship; - (ii) These instructions shall also be applicable to family members or close associates of PEPs.
+- (i) AAVAS shall have the option of establishing a relationship with PEPs provided that: - (a) sufficient information including information about the sources of funds accounts of family members and close relatives is gathered on the PEP; - (b) the identity of the person shall have been verified before accepting the PEP - (c) The decision to open an account for a PEP is taken at senior level in accordance with the HFCs Customer Acceptance Policy; - (d) All Such Accounts are subjected to enhanced Monitoring on an on-going basis; - (e) in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, senior management's approval is obtained to continue the business relationship; - (f) The CDD measures as applicable to PEPs including enhanced monitoring on an on-going basis are applicable. - (ii) These instructions shall also be applicable to accounts where a PEP is the beneficial owner.